lukas-pointner-gabriel/portfolio/README.md

   -	Developed model enables predictions within split-seconds and an MRE of maximum 14.2%
   -	Automotive suppliers and OEMs successfully use model for product development

-**Developed an image-based method for measuring plate movements in disengaged wet brakes**
+**Developed a software prototype for measuring plate movements in disengaged wet brakes**
   -	Developed low-cost setup of ~$500 which can be universally applied to any brake system and does not require any distance sensors
   -	Developed software for measuring plate movements based on edge detection and segmentation algorithms with ~8 µm accuracy